Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

 - AWS also offer kubernetes as a managed service (not explored here - needs its own course, called EKS in aws)

 ### Create the search containerised microservice
+- we can use a basic web api for this, since we're not limited by lambda
+- can use the command: `dotnet new webapi -minimal -n SearchApi`
+  - this creates a minimal webapi - differently structured than the usual stuff
+- we can get rid of excess code in program.cs: swagger stuff, httpsRedirection, sample code
+- need to install `NEST` nuget package
+-